Pros

 - Be unable to obtain the funds at a lower cost

-If you’re approved for the First PREMIER® Bank Mastercard Credit Card, one thing will stand between you and account opening: a processing fee between $25 and $95.
-This can have a significant impact on your initial spending limit, and, if you don’t pay this fee within 85 days of being notified of approval, your account will be terminated.
+If you’re approved for the First PREMIER® Bank Mastercard Credit Card, one thing will stand between you and account opening: a processing fee between $55 and $95.
+This can have a significant impact on your initial spending limit, and if you don’t pay this fee within 85 days of being told you’re approved for an account, your account will be terminated.

 $50 - $125 First-Year Annual Fee